 Along with providing a tranquil, natural place for people to be buried and to visit our main aim at Eden Valley is to return nearly 14 acres of grassland back to its natural state of deciduous woodland.
 Thousands of years ago the vast majority of the British Isles were covered by woodland which has been steadily eroded over hundreds of years by human action.
 Our aim is to return our landscape back to what it once was.

 A further benefit that the ancient woodland gives us is its vast network of underground roots and bacterial chains, the wood wide web.
 This underground system can act as an organic, intelligent body, working to protect the woods as a whole, rather than just as individual trees.
 Over time, as our trees grow and their roots spread they will be able to tap into this system and assimilate themselves into the ancient woodland, blurring the borders between the ancient and the new.
-Human understanding of the wood wide web is still in its infancy but for a better understanding of what we think we know so far and of trees in general, an excellent book to read is ‘The Hidden Life of Trees’ by Peter Wohlleben.
+Human understanding of the wood wide web is still in its infancy but for a better understanding of what we think we know so far and of trees and fungi in general, two excellent books to read are ‘The Hidden Life of Trees’ by Peter Wohlleben and “Entangled Life” by Merlin Sheldrake.
 It is because of the wood wide web that we do not, unlike some other woodland burial grounds, inter people in the ancient woodland, as to do so would be to break the chains and networks of this amazing natural system.